-Generally, the divorce or dissolution would not be finalised until the other matters are resolved and it could take 12 months or so from the date of filing of a court application in relation to financial matters for a final award to be made.
-As regards the timings of overseas proceedings, we would seek guidance in this regard from specialist expert family lawyers in those jurisdictions.
+Generally, the divorce would not be finalised until the other matters are resolved and it could take 12 months from the date of filing of a court application in relation to financial matters for a final award to be made.
+As regards to the timings of international divorce proceedings, we would seek guidance in this regard from specialist expert family lawyers in those jurisdictions.

-We are able to deal with any case with an international aspect, whether Europe or further afield and can issue proceedings in this country so long as the Family Court has jurisdiction to deal with the matter.
+Our international divorce lawyers are able to deal with any case that contains an international aspect, whether Europe or further afield.
+We can issue proceedings in this country so long as the Family Court has jurisdiction to deal with the matter.
 David Josiah-Lake is also a member of the New York (US) State Bar.